TEJASW144/Quizzer/README.md

 # Apollo's Oracle

 Apollo's Oracle is a quizzing website that allows users to create and participate in quizzes on various topics.
-The platform provides an interactive and engaging way for users to test their knowledge and learn new things.Its serves as a focal point of testing ones knowledge with the help of fun quizzes.
+The platform provides an interactive and engaging way for users to test their knowledge and learn new quizzing insights.Its serves as a focal point of testing ones knowledge with the help of fun quizzes.

 ## Features